Haantjes Algebras of Classical Integrable Systems: Integrable models, wave equation and Haantjes geometry

-Once we have stated the conceptual equivalence between complete integrability of a Hamiltonian system and the existence of an associated Haantjes structure, we can use this equivalence in both ways: to construct integrable models from a given Haantjes geometry (the \emph{direct problem}) or conversely to determine the Haantjes geometry of a given integrable system (the \emph{inverse problem}).
+Given the equivalence between complete integrability of a Hamiltonian system and the existence of an associated $\omega \mathscr{H}$ structure, we can use this equivalence in two ways: to construct integrable models from a given Haantjes geometry (the \emph{direct problem}) or, conversely, to determine the Haantjes geometry of a given integrable system (the \emph{inverse problem}).
 In this section, we will adopt the first point of view, in order to show the flexibility of the Haantjes approach in applicative contexts.
-Indeed, by imposing the existence of a Lenard-Haantjes chain generated by a specific Haantjes operator, we define classes of associated integrable models.
+We consider the simplest case of a manifold $M$ of dimension $4$ and of a Haantjes algebra of class $2$, whose basis is $\{\boldsymbol{I},\boldsymbol{K}\}$ for a suitable $\boldsymbol{K}$.
+Indeed, by searching for Haantjes chains w.r.t. such a distinguished basis, we are able to define families of associated integrable models.